-If you are connecting the router to a cable/DSL/satellite modem, please follow the steps below:
+To connect to a cable/DSL/Satellite modem, please follow the steps below:

 - 1. Place the router in an open and central location.
 Do not plug the power adapter into the router. - 2.
 Turn the power off on your modem.
 If there is no on/off switch, then unplug the modem's power adapter.
 Shut down your computer. - 3.
-Unplug the Ethernet cable (that connects your computer to your modem) from your computer and place it into the Internet port on the router. - 4.
-Plug an Ethernet cable into one of the four LAN ports on the router.
-Plug the other end into the Ethernet port on your computer. - 5.
+Unplug the Ethernet cable (that connects your computer to your modem) from your computer and place it into the Ethernet port on the router. - 5.
 Turn on or plug in your modem.
 Wait for the modem to boot (about 30 seconds). - 6.
 Plug the power adapter to the router and connect to an outlet or power strip.
-Wait about 30 seconds for the router to boot. - 7.
+Wait about 50 seconds for the router to boot. - 7.
 Turn on your computer. - 8.
+Use the wireless connection on your computer to connect to the router, using the wireless settings you configured previously.

-Verify the link lights on the router.
-The power light, Internet light, and the LAN light (the port that your computer is plugged into) should be lit.
+9. Verify the link lights on the router.
+The power light, Internet light, and the Wireless LAN light should be lit.
 If not, make sure your computer, modem, and router are powered on and verify the cable connections are correct.

-9. Skip to page 13 to configure your router.
+10. Skip to "Configuration" on page 16 to configure your router.